POLISH PRODUCTIONS FEATURED AT JI.HLAVA FESTIVAL

 The non-competitive Constellations section, which showcases outstanding titles previously featured at other international festivals, includes two Polish productions.
 Vita Maria Drygas's Danger Zone examines the phenomenon of war tourism – an extreme form of recreation aimed at satisfying curiosity whilst seeking adventure and relaxation.
 Forget well-preserved cultural monuments, vibrant city life, and a general sense of security.
 This perverse business, involving adrenaline and others' misfortune, is the focus of a documentary which follows both organisers and participants of tours to high-risk areas – people who refuse to forgo luxury and various forms of protection, even as children perish and both houses and lives crumble nearby.

 Meanwhile, Alina Maksimenko's In Limbo chronicles the war in Ukraine.
 When Russian missiles began flying overhead, the director packed several necessities and fled the danger zone to visit her ageing parents deeper within the country.
 However, the war soon reached there as well.
 This documentary diary of the first days of the Russian invasion captures ordinary people's immediate reactions to the horrors unfolding in their vicinity.
-As the conflict escalates, tension mounts in a home gradually stripped of basic necessities such as electricity and heating.
+As the conflict escalates, tension mounts in a home gradually stripped of necessities such as electricity and heating.
 Yet leaving proves difficult.
 After all, who's going to take care of all the cats and dogs if the people depart?